The Attention Revolution: Our Obligation is to Establish a Deeper Respect for Consumer’s Time & Attention

 The online publishing platform Medium, as an example, offers an open forum for contributed articles, but in parallel has built up a strong editorial network of subject matter experts designed to lead specific niche topics.
 This gives the Medium community the freedom to post and explore the content with the knowledge that a trusted authority is curated content in specific sections of the website.

 The current metrics our industry emphasizes, including “views” or “impressions,” are vaguely defined and intentionally propped up in order to keep advertising prices low.
-In turn, we have facilitated a trend in which our stories are less correlated to what people are actually paying attention to and cases of fraud are on the rise.
+In turn, we have facilitated a trend in which our content and campaigns are less correlated to what people want to actually pay attention to, combined with cases of ad-fraud being rampantly on the rise.

-Businesses with quality attention are undervalued and others are losing value by chasing meaningless metrics that favor the fake and the negative for no other reason than these posts are cheap and have a higher tendency to go viral.
-With an understanding of the possible solutions, we have an opportunity to shift this agenda in favor of stories that are meaningful, trustworthy and conducive to a healthier society.
+Brands who achieve quality attention are undervalued and others are losing value by chasing meaningless metrics that favor the fake, the sensational and the negative for no other reason than this content is quick and cheap to produce and have a higher tendency to spread.

-Our industry has seen a number of important existing and proposed changes across major platforms designed to address the issues related to like counting and related behaviors.
-These include Instagram’s testing of removing likes in seven key global markets, YouTube abbreviating its subscriber counts for channels with 1,000 or more subscribers, and LinkedIn expanding its catalog of reactions.
+Our industry has seen a number of important existing and proposed changes across major platforms designed to address the issues, including Instagram’s testing of removing likes in seven key global markets, YouTube abbreviating its subscriber counts for channels with 1,000 or more subscribers, and LinkedIn expanding its catalog of reactions that offer a more specific and emotive way of engaging with content.

 VSCO is yet another platform that has done the same, giving people an opportunity to share artistic visual content without the drive toward likes.
 You can follow other VSCO users and see their photos, but that’s it.